Why I Need to Be Outside to Feel Normal

 I’ve always been drawn to silence, and outside is where silence feels natural instead of awkward.

-Inside, silence feels like something’s missing.
+Inside, silence often feels like something is missing.
 Outside, it feels complete.

-That kind of quiet settles the nervous system in a way I don’t think most people realize they’re missing.
+That kind of quiet settles the nervous system in a way most people probably don’t realize they’re missing.

 Kids Understand This Instinctively